 Pre-Election Indecision, Continuing Covid-19 Concerns, and Tight Supply of Pre-Owned Aircraft Drive Up Demand for Private Jets in Q4 2020

-Growing anxiety about the upcoming election and the possible end of Trump-era bonus depreciation and tax incentives that favor private jet ownership, as well as the ever-shrinking number of pre-owned aircraft, are pushing fourth quarter demand for private jets to an all-time high, according to private jet brokers such as The Private Jet Company (TPJC), which provides sales, acquisition and consulting services to private jet buyers and sellers.
+Growing anxiety about the upcoming election and the possible end of Trump-era bonus depreciation and tax incentives that favor private jet ownership, as well as the ever-shrinking number of pre-owned aircraft, are pushing 4th. quarter demand for private jets to an all-time high, according to private jet brokers such as The Private Jet Company (TPJC), which provides sales, acquisition and consulting services to private jet buyers and sellers.

 The continuing Covid-19 pandemic also contributes to the demand for private aircraft among businesses and wealthy individuals.
 Some of the businesses buying pre-owned jets are private charter companies, whose sales have burgeoned since the start of the pandemic.
 The net result is that the limited number of pre-owned private jets for sale is shrinking.
-New jet deliveries cannot meet the short-term demand, as manufacturers are sold out for as long as three years from now.
+New jet deliveries cannot meet the short-term demand, as manufacturers are sold out of private jets for as long as three years from now.

 “The stock market and corporate profits are what drive private aviation sales, and the market doesn’t like indecision,” said Daniel Jennings, CEO of The Private Jet Company (TPJC).
 “There is high anxiety that the Trump administration’s bonus depreciation and tax incentives which have benefitted private jet buyers will disappear.
 That means there may be limited time to take advantage of these favorable financial conditions.”